 See freestanding kitchens in our design gallery to get inspiration and more advice for your scheme.

-How to choose the best materials for your kitchen
+5. Choose the best materials for your kitchen design

-This will mostly come down to your budget, but we will say investing the best quality kitchen you can afford will add value to your home.
-Also, obviously the better quality materials you choose, the longer your kitchen will last.
+Once you know the look you want, you can start selecting kitchen units, finishes and the likes.
+This will mostly come down to your budget, but we will say investing in the best quality kitchen you can afford will add value to your home.
+And, it goes without saying that the better quality materials you choose, the longer your kitchen may last.

 These materials lend themselves more to a traditional kitchen design: